gcesconeto/lemon-coding-challenge/README.md

 ## Tests

-Tests were created for the eligibility logic as well as the API, they are automatically run on Github Actions on all PRs to master.
-To run them locally use `npm run test`.
+Tests were created for the eligibility logic as well as the API, they are automatically run on Github Actions on all Pull requests to master.
+To test locally run `npm test`.

 ## Contact